Recommended

 The downsides are real, though.
 Angi can be aggressive with upsells and follow-up communications.
 The membership model adds a layer of complexity that some homeowners find annoying.
 Some reviews feel dated, and the platform's design reflects its long history — functional but not always intuitive.
 The larger companies that tend to list on Angi often come with higher overhead and higher quotes.
 Best for: larger projects, homeowners who want thoroughly vetted professionals, and people who value extensive review histories.

 The platform attracts a lot of independent contractors and small businesses.
 This often means lower prices compared to the larger companies you find on Angi, because independents have less overhead.
-For straightforward jobs like house cleaning, lawn care, or furniture assembly's speed and pricing are hard to beat.
+For straightforward jobs like house cleaning, lawn care, or furniture assembly, Thumbtack's speed and pricing are hard to beat.

 Head-to-Head: Pricing

 Angi pros tend to be established companies with employees, insurance, vehicles, and office overhead.
 Their quotes reflect all of that.
-Angi pros skew toward independents and smaller operations with lower fixed costs.
-The result is that Angi quotes are often — though not always — lower than Angi quotes for the same type of work.
+Thumbtack pros skew toward independents and smaller operations with lower fixed costs.
+The result is that Thumbtack quotes are often — though not always — lower than Angi quotes for the same type of work.

 The practical advice is straightforward: get quotes from both platforms.
 The pricing difference can be significant, sometimes 20 to 40 percent on the same job.
 But cheaper is not always better.
 A lower quote from an uninsured independent contractor is not actually a better deal if something goes wrong.
 Factor in the full picture — price, reviews, insurance, licensing — before making a decision.